February 1, 2026 · updated March 15, 2026

 Lighting automation

 Lighting is split into practical buckets, mostly based on how I want it to fail.
-A missed motion event is annoying.
-A porch light stuck on all day is also annoying.

 exterior lighting